sanlocoz/cross-section/README.md

 *Parameter formulation to give flexibility to the program*<br>

-In order to build .scr files, the code is actually similar to what we input in GUI where each `space` in .scr files define `enter` command in GUI.
+In order to build .scr files, the code is actually similar to what we input in GUI (graphical user interface) where each `space` in .scr files define `enter` command in GUI.
-Therefore using trial and error in GUI there are several commands that are useful in most cases that are shown below.
+Therefore using trial and error in GUI, we can reproduce that to our script files.
+There are several commands that are useful in most cases that are shown below.

-**creating polyline**
+*creating polyline*
 <pre><code>_layer set GarisElevasiTanah
 PLINE 145.6291,350.637
 146.47276100761383,350.557